acquire-project/acquire-docs/trigger.md

 ## Configure Camera

-All camera settings can be captured by an instance of the `Properties` class, which will be associated will a given camera acquisition.
+All camera settings can be captured by an instance of the `Properties` class, which will be associated with a given camera acquisition.
 The settings can be stored in a dictionary (e.g: `Properties.dict()`).
 These settings can be saved to a JSON file to be subsequently loaded, (e.g. ` Properties(**json.load('acquire.json'))` ), using the [json library](https://docs.python.org/3/library/json.html#).

 ```python
 props = runtime.get_configuration()